Thai Chili Substitutes – 8 Perfect Alternatives

 This replacement for Thai chili is probably sitting somewhere on your spice rack.
 Crushed red pepper is nothing but dehydrated red peppers that have been crushed up.

 While they’re usually reserved for Italian food, these spicy pepper flakes are a great alternative when you don’t have Thai peppers on hand.
 They have a medium heat level, and give food a mildly smoky and sweet flavor.
-I love using crushed red pepper on just about anything, from pizza to Chinese to a morning omelette.
+I love using crushed red pepper on just about everything, from pizza to Chinese food, to a morning omelette.

 4. Cayenne Peppers